 Sarah Richardson, Ph.D. specializes in the design of genomes.
 Dr. Richardson earned her B.S. in Biology at the University of Maryland College Park; with the support of a prestigious DOE Computational Science Graduate Fellowship she earned a Ph.D. in Human Genetics and Molecular Biology from the Johns Hopkins University School of Medicine.
 As a Distinguished Postdoctoral Fellow of Genomics at the Lawrence Berkeley National Laboratory she worked on massive scale synthetic biology projects and the integration of computational genomics with experimental genomics at both the Joint Genome Institute and the Joint BioEnergy Institute.
-In , she was named a SynBio LEAP Fellow for her “leadership potential and vision for shaping a future in biotechnology.”
-In she was also one of ve promising young female scientists to receive a postdoctoral fellowship award from L’Or ́eal USA; she proposed to study the domestication of non-model bacteria.
+In 2015, she was named a SynBio LEAP Fellow for her “leadership potential and vision for shaping a future in biotechnology.”
+That same year, she was also one of five promising young female scientists to receive a postdoctoral fellowship award from L’Oréal USA.
+She used the funds to study the domestication of non-model bacteria.

 Margaret Brown, Ph.D. specializes in the chemistry of biology, particularly the enzyme catalog of non-model organisms and the metabolic engineering of model organisms for biomanufacturing.
 She earned her Ph.D. in Chemistry from the University of California at Berkeley.
 While a postdoctoral fellow at the Lawrence Berkeley National Laboratory’s Joint BioEnergy Institute she investigated the allosteric regulation of fatty acid metabolisms and leveraged CRISPR toolkits to develop strains of E. coli that catabolize components of the chemical warfare agent sarin.
 She brings to MicroByre a deep knowledge of bacterial chemistry and the solution space of bacterial manufacturing.